BitBangersCode/NodeBB-Wiki/Contributor-style-guide.md

         // otherwise ...
     };

-Put conditionals and statements on separate lines:
+Put conditionals and statements on separate lines and wrap with curly braces even if they it's just one line:

-    if (leTired)
+    if (leTired) {
         haveANap();
+    }

+### Errors

+Most callbacks return an error as the first parameter.
+Handle this error first before processing further.

+    someFunction(parameters, function(err, data) {
+        if(err) {
+           return callback(err, null); // or handle error }
+        // proceed as usual
+    });

 ### Variables